3DStreet/3dstreet-docs/docs/about-3dstreet/terms-and-conditions.md

 ## Termination

+### Termination by Us

-We may terminate or suspend Your access immediately, without prior notice or liability, for any reason whatsoever, including without limitation if You breach these Terms and Conditions.
+We may terminate or suspend Your Account and/or Your access to the Service immediately, without prior notice or liability, for any reason whatsoever, including without limitation if You breach these Terms and Conditions.

+### Termination by You

+You may terminate Your use of the Service by discontinuing use of the Service.
+If You have an Account, You may terminate Your Account by following the instructions on the Service or by contacting Us.

+### Effect of Termination

 Upon termination, Your right to use the Service will cease immediately.
+All provisions of the Terms which by their nature should survive termination shall survive termination, including, without limitation, ownership provisions, warranty disclaimers, indemnity, and limitations of liability.

+### Data After Termination

+We may retain certain information as required by law or as necessary for our legitimate business purposes.
+All provisions of the Terms which by their nature should survive termination shall survive termination.

 ## Limitation of Liability